bhavna-matwani/CV-colourdetection/README.md

 Hue is the color portion of the model, expressed as a number from 0 to 360 degrees:

-1) Red falls between 0 and 60 degrees.
+1)Red falls between 0 and 60 degrees.

 2)Yellow falls between 61 and 120 degrees.